coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 </div>

-Your first app is going to be very simple, but it will demonstrate some important concepts.
+Your first project is going to be very simple, but it will demonstrate some important concepts.
 We are going to make a simple tapping game to keep a balloon in the air.
 Each time the balloon is tapped, we will "push" it a little higher.

 <div class="guide-notebox">
 <div class="notebox-title">Notes</div>